pgagliar/insight-data-challenge/ReadMe.md

 ###Running Median:
 To compute the running median, we used a lower half queue and an upper half queue.<br />
--Number lower than the head of the lowerQueue goes in <br />
+-Number lower than the head of the lowerQueue goes in the lowerQueue <br />
--Number greater than the head of the upperQueue goes in it
+-Number greater than the head of the upperQueue goes in the upperQueue

 Finally,
 -if the queues have same length then: median is (upperqueue head +lowerQueue head)/2